alejnr/alejnr/README.md

 ### Hi there, I'm [Alex Menlah][website] :wave:

 ## I'm a Student / Web Developer based in Italy, parma!
-- :goal_net: Goal: To become full stack web developer
+- :goal_net: Goal: To become full stack developer
-- :zap: I have passion for Web Development & Ethical Hacking.
+- :zap: I have passion for Programming & Ethical Hacking.

 ### Languages and Tools: